MD Accelerated Programs

 Applications are accepted on a rolling basis concurrent with the Penn State College of Medicine application process.

 Once a commitment has been made to attend Penn State College of Medicine, a secondary application to FM-APPS will be reviewed on a rolling basis.
-The final selection will occur in April by the FM-APPS selection committee.
+The final selection will be made by the FM-APPS selection committee.

 If you are a prospective Penn State College of Medicine medical student with an interest in the family medicine accelerated pathway, email FMAPPS@pennstatehealth.psu.edu.